doiftrue/deepl-linux-electron-hotkey/README.md

+## Base info

+The script is based on Deepl-linux-electron: https://github.com/kumakichi/Deepl-linux-electron The shortcut for the programm must be deafult: `Control_L+Shift_L+F9`.

 ## Installation

 Add hotkey in Ubuntu `Settings > Keyboard > Custom Shortcuts`.
 Bind the command for desired hotkey, for example `Shift+F1`: